sundios/people-also-ask/readme.md

 netflix stock
 ```

 2. **How many questions do you want to click?:** The more clicks you add the more question you get.
-Usually one clicks adds 2 or 3 questions and by default Google provides 4 questions.
+Usually 1 click adds 2 or 3 questions and by default Google provides 4 questions.
 So if we add 5 as clicks then we would get around 15 questions.

 3. **Please select your languange:** I added only 2 languages, English (en) and Spanish (es).
-Make sure that the language is in lowcaps.
+Make sure that the language is in lowcase.

 ## Result